 But keep in mind that this is for a 2-ounce serving.
-If you're paying attention to your portions sizes and staying within this limit, corned beef isn't necessarily unhealthy, but many people tend to consume more than that.
-In larger portions, you could be taking in way more calories, fat and sodium than you intend.
+With larger portions, you could be taking in way more calories, fat and sodium than you intend.

 Of course, if your corned beef recipe has added ingredients, the nutrition facts will change based on what you're putting in.
 For example, corned beef hash, which also contains potatoes, will have significantly more carbohydrates than corned beef and cabbage, which is a low-carb dish.

-While an occasional corned beef meal isn't likely to cause a problem, especially if you're following a clean diet that consists of mostly whole foods, your overall intake of sodium is something that you want to pay attention to.
+While an occasional corned beef meal isn't likely to cause a problem — especially if you're following a diet that consists of mostly whole foods — your overall intake of sodium is something that you want to pay attention to.
 If you're eating a lot of processed foods and cured meats, you may be taking in more sodium than you realize.
-Talk to your doctor to find out the right amount of sodium for you.

 Be Wary of Sodium Nitrate

-Before refrigeration, people used to preserve the meat used to make corned beef by dry-curing it in pellets of salt that were about the size of a kernel of corn, according to the Ohio State University College of Food, Agricultural and Environmental Sciences.
+Before refrigeration was a thing, people used to preserve the meat used to make corned beef by dry-curing it in pellets of salt that were about the size of a kernel of corn, according to the Ohio State University College of Food, Agricultural and Environmental Sciences.
 That's how corned beef got its name.

 Nowadays, corned beef is made with sodium nitrate — a chemical preservative that's also responsible for its pinkish color.
 But while the jury is still out on the health effects of sodium nitrate, there's some research that indicates the preservative can have some negative health effects.

-According to a study that was published in the journal European Food Safety Authority in June 2017, consuming too much sodium nitrate may increase the risk of developing hypothyroidism, or an underachieve thyroid gland, by interfering with the way the thyroid absorbs iodine, an essential mineral.
+According to a June 2017 study in the European Food Safety Authority, eating too much sodium nitrate is linked to an increased risk of developing hypothyroidism, or an underachieve thyroid gland, by interfering with the way the thyroid absorbs iodine, an essential mineral.

-Mayo Clinic adds that sodium nitrate might damage your blood vessels, which can cause hardening and narrowing of the arteries — a condition known as atherosclerosis that can lead to heart disease, stroke, peripheral artery disease and kidney problems.
-Sodium nitrate may also interfere with the way your body utilizes sugar, a problem that can increase your risk of diabetes.
+Sodium nitrate might damage your blood vessels, which can cause hardening and narrowing of the arteries — a condition known as atherosclerosis that can lead to heart disease, stroke, peripheral artery disease and kidney problems, per the Mayo Clinic.
+Sodium nitrate may also interfere with the way your body uses sugar, a problem that can increase your risk of diabetes.

 - Mayo Clinic: "Does the Sodium Nitrate in Processed Meat Increase My Risk of Heart Disease?"